jsorge/my-resume/Jared-Sorge-Resume.md

 ### Work History {#work-history}

+Adobe
+: *Senior iOS Engineer*
+**March 2022 - Present**
+I joined Adobe to build a new video editor for iOS – Project Violet.
+On that project we use SwiftUI and AVFoundation to do most of the work, with some UIKit sprinkled in as well.
+I created the feature to adjust the speed of a clip while editing on the timeline and as part of that work I built out a custom slider control that will be used across Adobe's mobile apps.

 Zulily
 : *Senior iOS Engineer*
-**June 2020 - Present**
+**June 2020 - February 2022**
 I rejoined Zulily and became part of the Core Site & Apps team.
 We are infrastructure-focused, and I've done projects to help support our mobile apps.
 On the iOS side I've implemented programatic project generation with Tuist to enable modularizing our codebase, migrated our dependencies to Swift Package Manager for easy management, and streamlined our Continuous Integration processes with Jenkins and Fastlane.
 More broadly I've built tooling to automate building new app releases for both iOS and Android and created a weekly release cadence to ensure reliable app delivery.
+Lastly I completely rebuilt our analytics and networking stacks in the iOS app to be modernized, built using Swift with overlays for legacy Objective-C compatibility.

 Lyft
 : *Senior iOS Engineer*